 Just before the pumpkin is ready, heat a frying pan quite hot and add 1 tablespoon of the oil.
 Carefully add in the sage leaves and let them bubble and crispy up over 1-2 minutes.
 Add the anchovies with the last amount of oil and heat through stirring constantly with a wooden spoon.
 Remove from heat.

 To serve, place the pumpkin wedges on a serving dish then spoon over the crispy sage and anchovies with all of the pan juices.
-Finally scatter over the freshly chopped chili.
+Finally scatter over the freshly chopped chilli.

 Additional add ons: Try this warm pumpkin dish with a scattering of added goats feta or toasted pine nuts.